 Indoor plants or gardens are a great addition that anyone could do to his/her home decor to re-connect their souls with the mother-nature.
-The plants, not just improve the visual beauty of the place, but also hold many other benefits such as air-purification, medicinal, flavouring, garnishing uses etc. But, to your surprise, plants can even kill you!!
+The plants, not just improve the visual beauty of the place, but also hold many other benefits such as air-purification, medicinal, flavouring, garnishing uses etc. But, to your surprise, plants can even kill you these are called as Poisonous house plants !!
 Have you ever imagined, how?
 Well, not by conventional ways but by poisoning you.
 Yes, you heard it right.
 Apart from being our benign friends, there are certain plants those are toxic i.e. POISONOUS in nature.

-Most of the plants grown indoors are safe but, certain species are dangerous to children, pets, elderly people and others.
+Most of the plants grown indoors are safe but, certain Poisonous house plants are dangerous to children, pets, elderly people and others.
 They can be harmful or fatal to the person touching or ingesting them.
 So, it becomes utmost necessary to know about such plants beforehand.

 How poison from the plants can reach you –